-So I can't really believe it as I watch him climb a granite block, high on a remote peak in the Sierra Nevada, up to my belay ledge.
+So I can't really believe it as I watch them climb a granite block, high on a remote peak in the Sierra Nevada, up to my belay ledge.
 My heart soars.
-Since forever, I've dreamed of sharing mountaineering with him.
-Turns out, he's really good at it.
-But will he love it?
-He’s 16 and has a life of options in front of him.
+Since forever, I've dreamed of sharing mountaineering with them.
+Turns out, they're really good at it.
+But will they love it?
+They're 16 and have a life of options in front of them.
 We'll see.
 Right now, I’m just savoring the moment.

 Soon enough we rose into old growth whitebark, straining against the switchbacking trail.
 We settled in at Brainerd Lake to acclimate to elevation that night, then followed the trail from the west shore up to Finger Lake next day.

 I was discovering a new challenge - being a mountaineer and Mom simultaneously.
 Risk is very different with my kid in the picture.
 I cursed myself silently for being so nervous, while at the same time arguing with my husband about gear for the next day.

 “We should bring a rope to protect Coby on the glacier approach.
 Maybe even on the climb.
 Yes to cams.”
 My husband finally realized that my new conservatism was as hard for me to accept as it was for him.
 He stopped arguing.

 There was no easy approach to this climb.
 Global warming has melted the glacier and the ‘easy’ ledge was well above us, accessible with a few fifth class moves on small, sloping ledges.
 But we made the ledge and traversed into the wide chute of the Northeast Face route.
 We gazed up.